INVIEW MICROBIOME HIGH SPECIFICITY

 - DNA isolation available as additional service for sand, soil, sludge , stool, urine culture, blood culture, milk, yoghurt (<3.5% fat), buccal swab, skin swab and tracheal fluid

-Please note that only S1-classified material is accepted for RNA isolation ordered online.
+Please note that only S1-classified material is accepted for DNA isolation ordered online.
 More information about the current rules for classifying biological material can be found here.
-Please contact us for further information on isolating RNA from material classified as S2.
+Please contact us for further information on isolating DNA from material classified as S2.

 Sequencing Technology for INVIEW MICROBIOME HIGH SPECIFICITY